©National Geographic:Syrian Refugees at Turkish Border in 2017

 At some point in 2017, travelling from Germany to the UK, via France, I made an overnight stop in Calais.
 This is my diary note, dated 24th August:

 ‘Two years since I last visited the ‘jungle’ camp.
 I don’t see migrants around the French Docks anymore, as the temporary camp was demolished.
-Bulldozers flattened the tents donated by NGOs, the improvised kitchens and the food distribution points, and the school built out of cardboard and polystyrene.
-Silence surrounds the old site, measuring our collective dissociation from tragedy.
-Silence as anonymous as the stories told by Syrian refugees, as anonymous as their predicament.
-I wonder what happened to the Syrian people who tried crossing the European continent to reach Britain, Italy, France, and further up North.’
+Bulldozers flattened down tents donated by NGOs, improvised kitchens, food distribution points, and the school built out of cardboard and polystyrene.
+Silence surrounds the old site.
+A silence I encounter in Calais, at the border check points, in the media.
+It measures our collective dissociation from tragedy, the anonymity of Syrian refugees’ stories, the anonymity of their predicament.
+Where have the Syrian people manage to settle?
+Far North, further South?’

 But history is unforgiving and it does not forget.
-Diplomats, academics, politicians, strategists are currently gathered at the Munich Security Conference, which takes place from February 14 to 16, in Germany.
+Diplomats, academics, politicians, strategists are currently gathered at the Munich Security Conference, taking place in Germany 14th-16th February.
 The conference’s agenda covers talks and debates around energy, food, climate and internet security, as well as travel, investments and foreign policies.
 It is an attempt to re-think the European priorities, at times marked by insecurities brought on by the Covit-19 outbreak and the economic trade volatility.
 I would have thought this is an important enough event to require British diplomatic presence, but unfortunately, the UK is missing the event altogether.

-This morning, in an interview for BBC Radio 4, David Miliband, former British Foreign Secretary, currently CEO at International Rescue Committee, expressed his disappointment at the lack of vision in British politics and the inability to work towards a wider scope rather than its own short-term goals.
-I can probably understand Miliband’s bitterness about the British politics.
-What makes me curious about the Munich Security Conference, where Miliband is representing his NGO, sits plainly in black and white on the first day’s agenda: Human Security and Westlessness.
+This morning, in an interview for BBC Radio 4, David Miliband, former British Foreign Secretary, currently CEO at International Rescue Committee, expressed his disappointment at the lack of vision in British politics and the inability to work towards a wider European / global scope rather than obsess over its own short-term goals.
+I can probably understand Miliband’s bitterness though Milliband is there to represent the interests of his own NGO, while I’m drawn to a debate item placed on the first day’s agenda: Human Security and Westlessness.

-Nonetheless, the real power of the powerful is in the detail, in those small actions which make big differences.
-Real power means remembering, not forgetting, tragedy; it is about engaging resources to support communities, not interests.
-As the silence coming from top level politics is reaching epidemic proportions, I begin to understand that forthcoming governmental priorities will ignore issues concerning people, and will concentrate on managing databases.
-And if nobody keeps on talking about issues that are important to them, and put pressure on decisional factors to see things done, the Government’s job will soon be nothing but a walk in the park to serve its own interests.
-Silence gives more power to the powerful.
+Nonetheless, real power is not in institutions but in the people that support institutions.
+Real power is in the small action which makes a big difference.
+Real power is about remembering, not forgetting, tragedy; it is about engaging resources to support lives and communities, not bureaucratic interests.
+As the silence coming from top level politics reaches epidemic proportions, I begin to understand that forthcoming governmental priorities will ignore issues concerning people, and will concentrate on managing databases.
+And if nobody keeps on talking about it, if nobody keeps the pressure on the decisional factors, the Government’s job will soon be nothing but a walk in the park which serves its own interests.
+Silence empowers bureaucracy and kills people.

 © Maria Stadnicka, 15 February 2020.